 - Send some links to your blog and share tips on how to take care of or better use your products—like a beauty brand informing customers how to make their lipstick last longer.

 - Friendly product recommendation messages based on the products purchased or total order value.

-As always, look for areas you can further customize the customer onboarding process according to the data you have, such as gender, to deliver a more personalized experience.
+As always, look for areas you can further customize the customer segmentation and the whole onboarding process according to the data you have, such as gender or other relevant demographics to deliver a more personalized experience.

 2. Loyal customers

 Another important thing in retail customer segmentation is identifying your loyal customers.

 Loyal customers are the best customers you have: no recurring acquisition costs, only revenue.